Archive of Our Own

 For membership donations, we need to link each donation to a specific individual for legal purposes, in order to avoid one person giving multiple times and having the right to several votes.
 (Read Why do you require a membership fee to give someone the right to vote in OTW elections? below to know more.)

-If you wish to donate without providing an address, you can make a non-membership donation using cash or money order (if you’re a US resident).
-Please refer to Can I donate via cash? above.
+If you wish to donate without providing an address, you can make a non-membership donation using cash or money order (only in US dollars).
+Please refer to Can I donate via cash or money order? above.

 Please contact the Development & Membership team if you have further questions.